My Honest GoDaddy Website Builder Review: Is It Worth Your Time in 2025?

 GoDaddy is one of the leading domain registrars on the web, with 84 million domains and counting.
 The price for a domain is anywhere between $5.99 – $12.99 (VAT not included) to purchase a domain for one year, but competitive top-level domains like “.com” and “.ai” can go for more.

 With over 84 million domains, GoDaddy may be your best bet on securing that perfect domain name.
-If you need a bit of help, GoDaddy has added Chat GPT support to help you brainstorm the perfect one.
+If you need a bit of help, GoDaddy has an AI-powered domain search tool to help you brainstorm the perfect one.

 5. What AI Tools Does GoDaddy Have?